mrmorphic/hwio/README.md

  *	Make no assumption about the state of a pin whose mode has not been set.
- 	Specifically, pins that don't have mode set may not on a particular hardware configuration even be configured as general purpose I/O. For example, many beaglebone pins have overloaded functions set using a multiplexer, and some may be pre-assigned.
+ 	Specifically, pins that don't have mode set may not on a particular hardware configuration even be configured as general purpose I/O. For example, many beaglebone pins have overloaded functions set using a multiplexer, and some are be pre-assigned by the default device tree configuration.
-	Any pin whose mode is set by PinMode can be assumed to be general purpose I/O, and likewise if it is not set, it could have any multiplexed behaviour assigned to it.
+ *	Any pin whose mode is set by PinMode can be assumed to be general purpose I/O, and likewise if it is not set, it could have any multiplexed behaviour assigned to it.
 A consequence is that unlike Arduino, PinMode *must* be called before a pin is used.
  *	The library should be as fast as possible so that applications that require very high speed I/O should achieve maximal throughput, given an appropriate driver.
- *	The library should be tolerant towards beginners, and give meaningful errors when the hardware is requested to do things it can't.
-But this checking should be able to be disabled for maximum performance.
  *	Make simple stuff simple, and harder stuff possible.
 In particular, while Arduino-like methods have uniform interface and semantics across drivers, we don't hide the driver itself or the modules it uses, so special features of a driver or module can still be used, albeit non-portably.
  *	Sub-packages can be added as required that approximately parallel Arduino libaries (e.g. perhaps an SD card package).
-Where possible, these implementations should be generic across I/O pins. e.g. not assuming specific pin behaviour as happens with Arduino.

 ### Pins